davidgsd/AllScan/README.md

 Fix bug where on new installs on nodes with no existing favorites files the main page would not fully load.
 Other minor optimizations.

 **v0.86 2024-10-15**<br>
-Simplify entry of node Call Sign, Location and Title configs for installs that do not have a Supermon global.inc file from which these can be imported.
-In this case a form is now shown where these settings can be easily entered.

-**v0.85 2024-10-15**<br>
 Add Favorites File Management functions to the Cfgs Tab, and a Favorites File Select control to the main page.
 These functions support viewing, downloading, copying, deleting, renaming and uploading favorites files, and enable simple switching between them.
+Simplify entry of node Call Sign, Location and Title configs for installs that do not have a Supermon global.inc file.

 **v0.83 2024-09-12**<br>
 Show additional messages in the log window at startup including which ASL channel driver is enabled, audio gain settings, and ASL RxAudioStats support.